 What's the best option: teams or venues?

-Usually, it's better to create a venue for each branch because the data is neatly separated, and you can track revenue and labour costs per venue.
-Only if you have small branches and employees working in all branches, it may be more convenient to have one venue with multiple teams.
+Usually, it's better to create a venue for each location because the data is neatly separated, and you will be able to track the revenue and labour cost per venue.
+Only if you have very small locations and employees working in all of them, it may be more convenient to use teams instead of venues.

-For example, if you are a delivery company and have only a few delivery drivers per city, then teams are sufficient.
+For example, if you are a delivery company with only a few drivers per city, then teams are sufficient.

 ➡️ Example: Amsterdam, Haarlem, Zaandam.